KennyDizi/KennyDizi/README.md

-- 👋 Hi, I’m Kenny, an enthusiastic and dedicated Senior Software Engineer with over a decade of almost 12 years of working experience, specializing in AWS serverless/microservices technologies and NodeJS (TypeScript) // Python.
-A GenAI App developer and contributor to [OpenWorkspace-o1](https://github.com/OpenWorkspace-o1), [QodoAI](https://github.com/qodo-ai), [RAGFlow](https://github.com/infiniflow/ragflow), [🔎 GPT Researcher](https://github.com/assafelovic/gpt-researcher), [Aider-AI](https://github.com/Aider-AI/aider) and many open-source projects on GitHub.
+- 👋 Hi, I’m Kenny, an enthusiastic and dedicated Senior Software Engineer with over 12 years of experience, specializing in AWS serverless and microservices technologies, as well as NodeJS (TypeScript) and Python.
+A GenAI App developer and contributor to [OpenWorkspace-o1](https://github.com/OpenWorkspace-o1), [QodoAI](https://github.com/qodo-ai), [OpenHands](https://github.com/All-Hands-AI/OpenHands), [RAGFlow](https://github.com/infiniflow/ragflow), [🔎 GPT Researcher](https://github.com/assafelovic/gpt-researcher), [Aider-AI](https://github.com/Aider-AI/aider) and many open-source projects on GitHub.

 - 👀 I’m interested in sports, reading books and technical articles on Medium, and contributing to some interesting GenAI OSS projects on GitHub
 - 🌱 I obtained AWS SAA Certificate and I’m currently learning the other AWS Certs